Ends not means

 How unnatural the idea of a “free” market as (defined by laissez faire economics) is can be seen by the complete absence of such markets throughout history.
 Economic history is a record of men attempting to reduce competition.

 But the intellectual incoherence is not the main problem with laissez faire.
-Those lie in it Its practical effects.
+The major problems lie in its practical effects.
 These are to create greater wealth divides and produce regular bouts of serious economic instability.
 This has been true since its first real trial in Britain from the 1840s onwards (Trollope’s great political novel The Way We Live Now was an early critique of its effects), the bank crises of the 1890s, the banking crisis of 1907, the Wall Street Crash and Great Depression and currently the credit crisis the world is presently undergoing.
 These crises have all occurred during periods when laissez faire has been the dominant economic credo of the most powerful economies in the world.

 Contrariwise, the period from 1931(when Britain came off the Gold Standard) and 1979 saw state intervention in the economy and protectionism re-established.
 During that time no major banking crises occurred.
 There were of course other financial problems, most notably the defence of the pound and a period of high inflation in the 1970s, , but the period overall was remarkably stable and there was nothing as dangerous as the present situation.
 Draw your own conclusions.